 Cross Section of Decagonal Case, Cuvette in Red

 So that the movement can be inserted from the back of the case, the movement is mounted in a carrier ring, rather like the carrier ring of the original Borgel screw case but not threaded on the outside.
 The cross section of a Decagonal case shown here illustrates the arrangement.
 The carrier ring is shown cross hatched in grey.
 It has a smooth outside so that it can slide into the case.
 The cuvette, coloured red in the diagram, presses onto the end of the carrier ring and when the case back is screwed in it presses on the small nub in the centre of the cuvette so that it, and hence the movement in its carrier ring, is held in place.

 The central nub or pressure point ensures that as the back is screwed in it presses on the cuvette without imparting any turning force to it.
 Another piece of careful and thorough Taubert design.

 The use of this arrangement has a spin off benefit in that it also enables slightly different sized movements to be fitted to a standard case size, by machining the carrier rings internally to fit the movement whilst keeping their outside dimensions the same to fit the standard case.
 The carrier ring is made of brass which is much easier to machine than the hard stainless steel of the case.

 West End Watch Co.
-Sowar Prima with decagonal back
+Sowar Prima with Decagonal Case

 Image by permission © Robert Maron

-These two patents, CH 130942 covering the screw in back, the plain carrier ring and the cork stem seal, and CH 156807 for the distinctive and unique decagonal case back, were the foundation for the Taubert's success and their main production over decades.
+These two patents, CH 130942 covering the screw in back, the plain carrier ring and the cork stem seal, and CH 156807 for the distinctive and unique Decagonal case, were the foundation for the Taubert's success and their main production over decades.